We like to think of rapists as scary strangers. In truth, though, they are often charming…and often known to their victims.

 When I really considered it, I came up with more people than I would have previously thought, that I know, that have perpetrated sexual assaults on others.
 And those are just the ones I know of.

 Now, I don’t want you to start looking at everyone as though they’re capable of this evil.
 However, some people are.
 I tell you this so that maybe you’ll look at the scene on the dance floor at the bar a little differently.
 Perhaps that charming guy from the office who offers to look after your friend (who’s really enjoying his attentiveness) so you can go home with your date isn’t so honorable after all.
 Maybe when your sister tells you about the experience she had with your cousin you’ll believe her first and foremost rather than question her story because, “Nah, I can’t believe he’d do that.”
-Maybe he not only can, but did.
+Maybe he can and did.
 People do.
 And they’re often people we know.
 According to RAINN, 82% of sexual assaults are perpetrated by non-strangers.

 So, be aware.
 That’s all.